Legal Advice for Landlord / Tenant — 647 results

 More often than not, landlord-drafted leases contain provisions that allow landlords to collect attorneys’ fees if a tenant breaches a lease.
 These fee clauses are sometimes one-sided,... more

-Written by attorney Tina Brown, 12 months ago.
+Written by attorney Tina Brown, about 1 year ago.

 For covered tenancies, the S.C.
 Residential Landlord Tenant Act requires a landlord to make repairs.
 In some rare instances, the lease may place some repair requirements upon the tenant.... more